Charlotte Best: Biography

 Best grew up in the suburb of Point Frederick in the city of Gosford in New South Wales.
-Along with her three brothers.
-Best attended Central Coast Grammar School where she won a performance award at the age of eight.
+Along with her three brothers, Best attended Central Coast Grammar School where she won a performance award at the age of eight.
 From there she moved with her family to Beauty Point, attending SCECGS Redlands for six months until enrolling at Brent Street Performing Arts High School.

 Best made her television debut in 2007 in Home and Away, starring as Annie Campbell until 2010.
 She continued her education on-set, eventually completing her HSC in 2011 at Oxford Falls Grammar School.
-Three months into a full-time Global Studies course at the University of Technology, Sydney, Best accepted the role of Cheryl Haynes in Puberty Blues.
+Three months into a full-time Global Studies course at the University of Technology, Sydney, Best accepted the role of Cheryl Hayes in Puberty Blues.

 From a young age, Best has appeared regularly as a fashion model in such magazines as Barbie, Total Girl, Oyster and Cosmopolitan.
 She was the face of Miss Metallicus Clothing brand and appeared on Comedy Inc, and has modelled for Supre.

 She has been an ambassador for the charities Cure Our Kids and World Vision.